Transgender sexuality: Sexual practices

-Mira Bellwether's self-published 2010 'zine Fucking Trans Women was a landmark work in its focus on the perspectives and experiences of trans women, and has been described in Sexuality & Culture as "a comprehensive guide to trans women's sexuality".
-It focuses in particular on sex acts possible with flaccid penises and on the innervation of pre-op and non-op trans women's genital areas.
+Mira Bellwether's self-published 2010 zine Fucking Trans Women was a landmark work in its focus on the perspectives and experiences of trans women.
+It focused in particular on sex acts possible with flaccid penises and on the innervation of the genital areas for trans women who have not had feminizing genital surgery.
 It both named and popularized the act of muffing, or stimulating the inguinal canals through an invaginated scrotum, which can offer those with genital dysphoria a way to be penetrated from the front.

-Cultural studies scholar J.R.
-Latham wrote the first definitive analysis of trans men's sexual practices in the journal Sexualities.

-Few documentaries have been produced exploring transgender people's sexual practices.

-Since 2013, creator Tobi Hill-Meyer has been working on a series of projects related to transgender peoples sexualities titled Doing it Again.

-Research in areas of sexual behavior and experience is ongoing.
-One study from 2020 conducted in Spain analyzed the sexual health and behaviors of 260 participants.
+The quarterly magazine Original Plumbing, which ran from 2009-2019, was the first magazine for trans men made by trans men.
+Dedicated to the sexuality and culture of trans men, as well as representation of the full diversity among transmasculine people, the magazine presented and celebrated a wide range of sexualities.
+It also celebrated transmasculine people with all sorts of bodies as attractive and sexy, in stark contrast with dominant medical and media narratives of trans people.